 The short answer – No. CBD bud does not have a psychoactive effect like marijuana (weed) does.

-The longer answer, however, is that while you won’t feel the euphoria of a ‘high’ you will (most likely) feel the effects of smoking CBD bud.
+The longer answer, however, is that while you won’t feel the euphoria of a ‘high’ you will (most likely) feel the effects of Smoking Hemp.
 Studies have shown that CBD has many positive results for pain relief, anxiety, depression, and a host of other ailments.

 Some of those benefits are similar to what is noted for medical marijuana use.
 The difference is, when you smoke CBD bud, you are getting the benefits of cannabis without the negative of a high.